-The Georgia’s Rome Office of Tourism released their 2017 Annual Report and the statistics are strong for Floyd County.
-The report shows an upward trend with an increase of more than 37% in tourism spending throughout the county since 2007.
+The Georgia’s Rome Office of Tourism released their 2018 Annual Report and the statistics are strong for Floyd County.
+The report shows an upward trend with an increase of more than 5.9% year over year increase in tourism spending throughout the county.

-Download PDF of Report: 2017 Annual Report
+View Report: 2018 Annual Report